mb-wali/training/09-deposit-form/README.md

     form = RecordForm()
     # if the form is submitted and valid
     if form.validate_on_submit():
-        # we creare one contributor object with the submitted name
+        # we create one contributor object with the submitted name
         contributors = [dict(name=form.contributor_name.data)]
         # set the owner as the current logged in user
         owner = int(current_user.get_id())